MdJawad/juvo/context.md

 # Project Context & Product Roadmap

-This document outlines the core architecture and future development roadmap for the Arete AI Resume Builder.
+This document outlines the core architecture and future development roadmap for the juvo AI Resume Builder.
 It serves as a central source of truth for development, providing context for the AI assistant.

 ## Current State